 Hear ye, hear ye, my little swirling leaves

-Autumn is not just a transition between summer and winter.
-It is a season in its own right (if not the most beautiful), which influences our moods, desires, and even our romantic behaviors.
-As the days get shorter and the coolness sets in, our need for warmth, stability, and deep connection intensifies.
-Analyzing the reasons why autumn might just be the number one season for fidelity.
+Autumn is not merely a transition between summer and winter.
+It is a season in its own right (one might even say the most beautiful), which influences our moods, our desires and even our romantic behaviour.
+As the days shorten and the cool air sets in, our need for warmth, stability and deep connection intensifies.
+An exploration of the reasons why autumn could well be the number one season for fidelity.

-The return inward aka "Hygge" and the need for a cocoon
+The return to the indoors, aka the "Hygge" concept and the need for a cosy cocoon

-With the drop in temperatures and the grayness settling in, our social energy tends to diminish.
-Gone are the terrace aperitifs and the frenzied outings.
-Autumn invites us to retreat, to create a cozy cocoon where it's nice to take refuge.
+With the drop in temperatures and the grey skies setting in, our social energy tends to diminish.
+Gone are the terrace aperitifs and the relentless nights out.
+Autumn invites us to turn inward, to create a cosy cocoon where it feels good to take refuge.

 -